johnsmith17th/RestCook/README.md

 #RestCook
-Build restful data service with nodejs and mongodb.
+Build resource-oriented restful data service with nodejs and mongodb.